BehnooshNasri/project_one/README.md

 # Project One - Dream Team!
+## Post-graduate Studies Enrollment and Graduation in Canada and Around the World

+## Installation and required packages
+1. geopandas (instalation may be required)
+2. fiona (instalation may be required)
+3. pandas
+4. matplotlib
+5. os

 ## Description of the Project
 This project talks about what are some factors that can affect enrollment and graduation from post-graduate programs in Canada and around the world.